Bobby Duhon

-Bobby Duhon is a retired professional American football player who played running back for four seasons for the New York Giants.
+Robert Joseph Duhon Jr. (born September 24, 1946) is an American former professional football player who played running back for four seasons for the New York Giants.
 Duhon played college football as a left-handed quarterback, and college baseball at Tulane University.
 Initially, seeing no opportunity for him to compete with star signing Fran Tarkenton, the Giants wanted to convert the mobile Duhon to a safety, but ultimately decided to convert him to running back.